-Note: Personal accounts and professional accounts have the same features and functions.
+Note: Personal accounts and business accounts have the same features and functions.

-Important: For professional AWS accounts, it's a best practice to enter the company phone number rather than a personal cell phone.
+Important: For business AWS accounts, it's a best practice to enter the company phone number rather than a personal cell phone number.
 Configuring a root account with an individual email address or a personal phone number can make your account insecure.

 - Read and accept the AWS Customer Agreement.